The Man Who Evolved: Asimov's comments

 As Asimov notes in Before the Golden Age, cosmic rays do indeed play a part in causing mutations, but they cause evolutionary changes in large populations rather than individual organisms.
 Though Pollard claims to have done "something no physicist has been able to do, to concentrate the cosmic rays and yet remove from them their harmful properties", this is merely handwaving.
-Subjecting oneself to a concentrated blast of cosmic rays would, as Asimov notes, simply result in one's death, something that was known perfectly well even in the early 1930s.
+Subjecting oneself to a concentrated blast of cosmic rays would be fatal, which was noted by Asimov and was known even in the early 1930s.

 Cultural references

 An episode of the Mighty Max television series, "Zygote Music", has a similar storyline, in which a scientist uses a machine to evolve.
 In the final stage, however, the scientist has been transformed into pure thought.
 He is defeated in a manner similar to the one used to prevent Pollard from taking over the Earth, namely, advancing his evolution until he is beyond such desires.

 The Outer Limits episode "The Sixth Finger" features a character that is artificially evolved; according to David Schow's book The Outer Limits Companion, the original conclusion of the script precisely imitated "The Man Who Evolved," but was changed in later script revisions to simply restore the superhuman to his original human state.

-Marvel comics character Modok and DC comics Hector Hammond are similar human beings, who evolve into future beings.
+Marvel Comics character MODOK and DC Comics character Hector Hammond are humans who were evolved into future beings with large heads.
 Other characters, in various Superman and Fantastic Four comics in the 1980s, used similar themes.